DevDungeon/NanoLifePy/README.rst

 Run via launch script installed with pip package::

-  pygameoflife
+  nanolife

 Run as a Python module::

-  python -m pygameoflife
+  python -m nanolife

 Using inside of code
 --------------------

 To import the class in to your own code::

-  from pygameoflife.LifeGame import LifeGame LifeGame().run()
+  from nanolife.LifeGame import LifeGame LifeGame().run()